-Permalinks are important for SEO (Search Engine Optimization).
+Permalinks are essential for SEO (Search Engine Optimization).
 Your permalink will determine what your URL will look like.
-In this article, I will show you how to change permalinks in WordPress.
+This article will show you how to change permalinks in WordPress.

 For example, if you write a post called “My First Post,” you will want your URL to be http://YOURSITENAME.com/my-first-post/.
 This will help the search engines know what your content is about.

 WordPress Permalinks Setting Page

 When you are in your dashboard, hover over the “settings link” on the left sidebar.
 Click the Permalinks link.

 Disclaimer: This post may contain affiliate links.
 If you make a purchase by clicking on an affiliate link, Nevue Fine Art Marketing may earn an affiliate commission at no additional cost to you.
 Affiliate relationships include, but are not limited to, Bluehost, Tailwind, Skimlinks, SareASale and StudioPress.
 To learn more visit Affiliate Link Disclosure Policy

 It will direct you to the permalink settings page.